To some, air conditioners are an absolute necessity today, yet very few people know how to fix overcharged AC.

 01. Faulty Gauge Attached to Store-bought Coolant

-With an erroneous gauge, there is an incredibly high chance of adding more coolant than the system can handle.
+There is an incredibly high chance of adding more coolant with an erroneous gauge than the system can handle.
+Check for the best gauge.

 02. Not Knowing How Much Coolant to Add

-These motorists could also be adding too much coolant because they do not know how much of it their specific car brand, model, and year can take.
+These motorists could also be adding too much coolant because they do not know how much their specific car brand, model, and year can take.

 Watching a few YouTube videos is not adequate research to provide the knowledge needed to recharge an AC system at home.
 Sadly, this is what many people do, and the result is an overcharged AC system.